-You can live well in Thailand for less than $2000 per month.
+You can live well in Thailand for just under $2,000 per month.

 Where you decide to settle will have a large impact on your monthly expenses—a view of rice paddies from your balcony will be less expensive than looking out over the waves crashing onto a sandy beach.
 And a modern condo in one of Bangkok’s many bustling neighborhoods is not going to come dirt cheap.

 There are still lots of opportunities to lead a quality lifestyle for not a lot of money in many places.
 Here’s a sample monthly budget for two people living comfortably in Chiang Mai.

 |Rent (furnished, two-bedroom condo or house)||$640|